-Scott: I think the funding provides validation, brand awareness, and the ability to utilize those funds to improve service for our current clients, and improve our A-SCEND platform.
+Scott: I think the funding provides validation, brand awareness, and the ability to utilize those funds to improve service for our current clients.
+We’ll also improve our A-SCEND platform.
 I’ll walk through what I mean in greater detail.

-When you bootstrap an organization, especially professional services, from nothing to $32 million in revenue and 180 employees… One of the things we started doing was we started hiring from college campuses about 3 years ago.
+When you bootstrap an organization, especially professional services, from nothing to $32 million in revenue and 180 employees… Around 3 years ago, we started hiring from college campuses.
 We put those people on training programs where they’re only learning and running through simulations.
-I think it was a $1.9 million investment last year for our company.
-We were at $22 million last year – so almost 10% of our revenue was spent on costs related to training these people to then send them out to our clients.
+I think it ended up a $1.9 million investment last year for our company.
+We made $22 million last year, so almost 10% of our revenue related to training these people to then send them out to our clients.

-This funding will allow us to have the financial capability to hire more college grads and provide more in-depth training programs – because now we have the funds to be able to weather those types of investments, rather than the bank of Price and Geiger, which is not as fruitful.
+This funding will allow us to have the financial capability to hire more college grads and provide more in-depth training programs.
+Now, we have the funds to be able to weather those types of investments, rather than the bank of Price and Geiger, which is not as fruitful.

-Matt: It seems like Tara was at a different college every week at that point.
+Matt: It seems like Tara went to a different college every week at that point.

 Scott: Oh yeah!
-We were.
-We’re up to 5 college that we go to now that we’re searching all over the country to meet the demand, as you guys have seen.
+We’re up to 5 college that we go to now.
+We’re searching all over the country to meet the demand, as you guys have seen.
 The cybersecurity unemployment number is negative.

 Matt: Especially in Tampa.

 The other piece of it is, in the past, regulations come down and then we train up on it and service our clients.
-This funding allows us to be a bit more anticipatory of all the regulations that are out there and getting us trained up on them.
-We’ll be ready to go and able to anticipate our clients’ needs instead of being reactive.
+This funding allows us to be a bit more anticipatory of all the regulations, and getting us trained on them.
+We’ll be able to anticipate our clients’ needs instead of being reactive.
 I’ve said we’re always good about helping our clients fly through the storm, but I think this is going to allow us to build more infrastructure so we can fly the plane around the storm.
 We’re going to know what’s out there and we’ll be able to take time, sit back, and see it, versus being in it all the time.

 For the brand awareness side of it: FTV invested in Trustwave, which is one of the leaders in PCI and Managed Security Services.
-They got into Trustwave at about the same time as they got into us, from a revenue perspective, and they had a great exit with Trustwave because they were able to do acquisitions globally, and guide them as well.
-As you look at the validation piece of it, we are continuing to move upstream in our clientbase as well, so we’re given more opportunities and engagements for larger clients at the enterprise level.
-We can call FTV and say ‘hey, do you know someone at this organization?’ and they can say ‘yeah, we can call over there and talk about why we made the investment in A-LIGN and why you’d make a great partner for them’ and that has proved very fruitful for us.
-So that’s nice.
+They got into Trustwave at about the same time as they got into us, from a revenue perspective, and they had a great exit with Trustwave because they could do acquisitions globally, and guide them as well.
+As you look at the validation piece of it, we continue moving upstream in our clientbase as well, so we’re given more opportunities at the enterprise level.
+We can call FTV and say, “Hey, do you know someone at this organization?” and they can say, “Yeah, we can call over there and talk about why we made the investment in A-LIGN and why you’d make a great partner for them.”
+That has proved very fruitful for us.

-This investment is also going to allow us to have development staff.
-We’re a professional services firm, but we’re building a DevOps shop within us with this application.
-Some of the exciting technology is we’ll be able to start pulling log data out of our clients’ environments.
+Lastly, this investment is also going to allow us to have development staff.
+We’re a professional services firm, but we’re building a DevOps shop.
+Some of the exciting technology is, we’ll be able to start pulling log data out of our clients’ environments.
 Rather than them having to upload the data themselves, we’ll pull that log data out so we can do more continuous auditing so it’s not such a point-in-time process.
 A penetration test is a point-in-time process, but how do we continuously monitor what we’re doing?
-If we can pull log data out and run it through AI to be able to say ‘you’re in compliance’ or ‘no you’re not,’ that will allow our clients to proactively remediate.
+If we can pull log data out and run it through AI to be able to say ‘you’re in compliance’ or ‘you’re not,’ that will allow our clients to proactively remediate.
 We might still have to report it to the end user, but they can remediate quicker.

 Matt: You mentioned some of the things you liked that people are progressively doing in the area, like Embarc Collective, The Wave, etc. With you guys obtaining funding, are there any talks with the bank of Price and Geiger to, in the future, invest in startups in Tampa?

 The more lights we can shine on Tampa, the more it’ll bring the value of all our companies up.
 I’m a firm believer that rising tides lift all ships, so let’s continue to do that in the community.
 I think at some point, we would reinvest our dollars locally.
-We’re not yet at a point financially where the bank of Price and Geiger can do that, but what we can give is our time to mentor these folks.
-You’re not born a samurai sword maker.
+We’re not yet at a point financially where the bank of Price and Geiger can do that, but what we can give is our time.
+You’re not born a samurai swordmaker.
 You learned from a guy who learned from a guy who learned from a guy.
-That’s the same thing with us – and that’s what we want to impart on a going-forward basis.
+That’s the same thing with us, and that’s what we want to impart on a going-forward basis.

-It was interesting.
-As we went into our process with FTV, the number of PE firms and investment bankers that were coming to Tampa from all over the country, they would call me and say ‘hey I’m coming to Tampa next week.’
-There was a lot of activity here that I didn’t realize was going on with firms and bankers.
+As we went into our process with FTV, the number of PE firms and investment bankers that came to Tampa from all over the country, they would call me and say, “Hey I’m coming to Tampa next week.”
+I didn’t realize so much activity happened here with firms and bankers.
 It would be great for the dollars to be in Tampa, but we have to start somewhere with the dollars coming here and then those people staying here with those dollars to reinvest in Tampa as well.

-Roxanne: You’ve been in compliance for nearly 20 years.
-Is there a particular situation – and you don’t need to give specifics on client, obviously – that stands out as a complete success or complete failure?
+Roxanne: Your career in compliance has spanned over nearly 20 years.
+Is there a particular situation that stands out as a complete success or complete failure?

 Roxanne: Your Ultimate Cyber Defense Guide whitepaper had some really great information in it, and I’ll be linking it so that people can download it.
 Can you give a TL;DR of some simple things people can do to protect themselves and their businesses?